Help us get safety netting extended

 Foul ball injuries need to stop and we can make it happen

-Let’s finally end the maiming to baseball fans from foul balls.
+Let’s finally end the maiming of baseball fans from foul balls.

 Join the cause and let’s move forward to keep our fans safe.